Peeking through the curtain for a peek back.

 On social media

 Long before the digital age did away with our former notion of privacy, I was a babbler.
 So as far as I’m concerned, life reduced to 1’s and 0’s is the best gift to come out of my generation.
 Now I get to hide behind the world’s Instagrammed poolside toes at the rate of thousands per second while adding my own.
 Mine is a human disease to which few are immune.
 Maybe we think if we convince others that we enjoy life, we become better convinced ourselves.
 But imagine if one-upmanship didn’t exist: The power-hungry would cease their greed and manipulation, and duck faces would be relegated to feathery creatures with bills.

 Non-liars are the gold-standard of humanity.
-But I’m thankful for both my good exes and the bad ones.
-That’s because the good ones made me a better girlfriend, and ditching the bad ones made me available for someone good.
+But I’m thankful for both my good and bad exes.
+The good ones made me a better partner, and ditching the bad ones made me available for someone good.